singularit-de/drf-axios-middleware/docs/get-started.md

 ## Usage Example

 `@singularit/drf-axios-middleware` is a middleware for axios.
 It can be used with axios and django rest framework.
 It introduces a new parameter `filterSet` to the axios request config.
-This parameter is used to filter the request url.
+This parameter is used to generate a valid params for django rest framework.

-The `filterSet` is a object with the following structure:
+The `filterSet` is an object with the following structure:

 ```js
 {